-To help you with your summer studies, you may make use of the University’s multimillion-volume system of Harvard libraries, including the electronic resources, beginning in June.
+To help you with your summer studies, you may make use of the University’s multimillion-volume system of Harvard libraries, including the electronic resources.
 Also, check out the Harvard libraries’ guide for Summer School students.

 Libraries in Harvard Yard